 of software and data assets.
-In 2012, Katasonov pointed the way forward, "beyond model checking and transformations", with a call to apply semantics systems.
+In 2012, Katasonov pointed the way forward, "beyond model checking and transformations", with a call to apply semantics in software engineering for its known capabilities in describing software and data assets, as well as semantic search and multi-layered modelling of systems.